Analysis | Which constituents should Republican lawmakers listen to?

 Theoretically, it’s everyone in their districts.
 If we overlay the Quinnipiac poll results on the party registration in each House and Senate seat controlled by a Republican (using numbers, including estimates, from the political data firm L2), we find no district in which more constituents oppose than support the Biden bill.
 In fact, the closest margin across the 262 districts is a 17-point spread in Wyoming, where about 70 percent of voters are registered as Republicans.
 (Of course, party registration doesn’t cover every resident, but we’ll just set that aside.)

-If the constituents being considered is limited solely to the Republicans in each district, then the policy has more opposition than support across the board — since Republicans oppose it in Quinnipiac’s poll.
+If the constituents being considered are limited solely to the Republicans in each district, then the policy has more opposition than support across the board — since Republicans oppose it in Quinnipiac’s poll.
 Normally, we wouldn’t assume that this was how Republican legislators viewed their roles, but the presidency of Donald Trump, which was explicit in appealing almost solely to Republican Americans and states, may have broken past expectations.
 There may not be Republican members of Congress who care only about the Republicans in their districts, but there are certainly and demonstrably Republicans who are obvious in their efforts to champion the culture-war stuff that motivates so much of the party base.

 If you want to raise your profile and raise money, engaging in whatever Fox News is mad about is a good way to do that.
 If you want to get the most partisan and most vocal Republicans in your district angry, you do things like voting your conscience on the impeachment of a president.
 That partisanship and volume seem so clearly to overlap — and that more extreme partisans are more likely to vote in primaries — is pertinent here.
 If the people who are most likely to demand adherence to a hard-right position are also those most likely to speak out about it or to vote for a primary opponent, that’s a strong motivation.